antoinecarme/pyaf/docs/for_developpers/uml/README.md

 # FOR DEVELOPPERS ONLY !!!

 These are some class diagrams which will help you understand the structure of PyAF code.
-These diagrans are provided as png image files.
+These diagrams are provided as png image files.

 This is a set of diagrams generated automatically by the excellent tool umbrello from PyAF python code on 2023-03-20.